pkrouse/pkrouse/README.md

 I wrote a Candy Crush game strictly in C# for an assessment once, and decided to do it in VR.
 You have a brick wall, teleport tool, and a ray gun.<br>
 Shoot out all the bricks to pass through.<br><br>
 [Zombie on a Bicycle](https://github.com/pkrouse/ZombieOnABicycle)<br>
-Fun with Mixamo animations and IK with Unity's Animation Rigging package.<br><br>
+Fun with Mixamo animations and IK with Unity's Animation Rigging package.<br>
+Explanation on Medium at [Intro to Animation Rigging in Unity](https://medium.com/@pierce.krouse/intro-to-animation-rigging-in-unity-71499d70e595)<br><br>
 [Geodesic Dome Experiments](https://github.com/pkrouse/DomeExperiments)<br>
 Some geodesic domes I built in Blender and imported into VR.<br>